santiagoaldanondo/retro-bomber/README.md

 * The onkeyup and onkeydown events are used to manage an array with the keys that are pressed at any moment.
 * The render function is used to run all that is required:
  * Check the keys that are pressed to run the corresponding methods
- * Check all the possible collision between objects.
+ * Check all the possible collision between objects (ally fire damage is prevented)
- * Remove all the ammunition that is off screen in order to free memory space.
+ * Remove all the projectiles that is off screen in order to free memory.
  * Draw all the objects.
+* Enemies shoot in auto mode aiming towards the player's position.

 ## Game commands